gbbenson68/tic-tac-toe-new/README.md

 After generating the HTML, I starting writing the linkages to the AJAX API (created by General Assembly) and all of the other JavaScript code to operate the game and manipulate the DOM.
 As CSS is a weakness of mine, I decided the the fewer the frills, the better.
 I plan to add more animation and visual effects once I become more knowledgeable and proficient in CSS.

+### logMessage()
+One of the things that I wanted to implement was a logging mechanism that worked in a local/development environment only, so that the logging would be visible to the user, but visible for me, as I am like seeing as much information as possible to help me resolve any problems.
+In my experience, the more *useful* logging an application can generate, the better.
+There is only one ```console.log()``` contained in the code, and it's wrapped in an ```if``` statement.

 Wireframes
 ----------